nmeri17/suphle-docs/src/docs/v1/testing/In-universe functionality.md

 At the bottom of the hierarchy is `TestVirginContainer`.
 This is where all the other low-level test types extend from

 You may be curious as to the reason behind ModuleLevelTest requiring explicit specification of what modules to test, as opposed to say, plugging in `MyApp` directly.
 What this gives us is the ability to test specific modules before even involving them in the thick of the action

+**
+`replaceConstructorArguments` enables us inject stubs into the target object's constructor

+As you may have heard already, Containers will throw all sorts all errors if they find themselves in an unconducive state.
+This means that if an object's constructor receives a simply stubbed Container, it would lead to unexpected results.
+For this reason, `replaceConstructorArguments` automatically fills in `getContainer` of the running base test type.
+If you plan on stubbing in an additionally configured Container, you can set the `useBaseContainer` argument to `false`

+`replaceWithConcrete` exists to prevent us from doing things like `$this->modules[0]->getContainer()->whenTypeAny` inside the test body.
+If there are objects lifted from container, you want to replace with doubles, the test body isn't the place for them

+Illuminate\Database\QueryException: SQLSTATE[42S02]: Base table or view not found: 1146 Table 'suphle.users' doesn't exist (SQL: insert into `users` (`email`,

+Your migrations ought to have one folder where all table creations reside, in order to avoid errors similar to the above.
+This sort of structure will guarantee that all models, at the bare minimum, containing this folder have been migrated.
+The individual features can then go in the appropriate folder

+within tests that make http requests, after calling `get` or `post`, Suphle refreshes `StdInputReader`. `PayloadStorage` depends on this class.
+And as you know, `Container::refreshClass`(link) cascades to all preceding consumers.
+This means that if your test contains a double using `PayloadStorage` or any class dependent on it, this double that obviously wasn't hydrated by container will be looking at a stale `PayloadStorage` and will produce unexpected results.
+In such cases, you want to inject `PayloadStorage` only after making the http request
+[think this only applies to the lower level `setHttpParams`]